There are two types of problem.

 Backward vs Forward reasoning

-While the first line of reasoning is very useful for solving "simple" problems where we know the answer, it does not apply when the answer is unknown.
+While the first line of reasoning is very useful for solving "simple" problems where we know the answer, it doesn't apply when the answer is unknown.
 In this case, like Sherlock Holmes, we need to generate the clues that will enable us to find the causes of the problem.
 The objective is as follows:

 *Reasoning Backward, Gregg Young

-• Intra-unit: Within the same product, there are contrasts: one part of the product is good while another part is bad.
+• Intra-unit: within the same product, there are contrasts: one part of the product is good, while another part is bad.

 • Period to period: Process performance varies over time, sometimes 100% of products are good while at other times only 80% of products are good.